AIIM for innovation.

 Graduate student research assistants, Postdoctoral Research Fellows and non-Faculty Researchers recipients will receive their award via the payroll system.
 Faculty recipients will have their award transferred to their discretionary research account in their primary unit.

-Evaluation Criteria
+Criteria

 Proposals are evaluated on: